PlanetNLP

 Step 3:

-So now that you have two positions, think of the belief you wish to create, and notice where that image is.
+So now that you have two positions, think of the original belief you wish to destroy, and notice where that image is.

 Now you need to move the image firstly into the same position as the 'don't care' position, and then into the 'don't believe' position.
 If there were any internal sounds connected to the belief, repeat them in your head when you position the image into the 'don't believe' position.